whiteGloom/lazy-placing/Readme.md

 You can create this file by hand if you want to change the default without starting the game.

-If the configuration file was deleted, mod will generate new one with default values.
+If the configuration file was deleted, mod will generate a new one with default values.

 ### Properties:
 * `stablePlacingDuration` - default value is `12` ticks (0.6 seconds).
 The minimum time needed to place a block